How to see the world’s big cats

 Also in Tanzania, the caracal is a spectacular predator to see on the hunt.
 Leaping high into the air in pursuit of birds or racing over flatland after smaller mammals, it’s a sight that sets the heart racing.
 Their face is full or personality, with golden-tinted eyes and dark feather-like tufts protruding from the tips of their ears.
 These cats tend to be nocturnal hunters and are best seen on night drives, however one of our travel specialists was lucky enough to see one in daylight when exploring the Ngorongoro Crater in the north of the country.

 The Himalaya and their surrounding mountainous regions are the picturesque backdrop of the snow leopard.
 These cats patrol enormous territories, making them rare and always short of space however much is set aside for them.
 Only the most dedicated feline enthusiasts can tick these well-camouflaged creatures off.
-We recommend taking the Classic Tibet itinerary, which takes you deep into their territory and can be modified to include as much of the wilderness as possible, giving you the best hope of getting near enough to catch a glimpse.
+We recommend taking the Discover Tibet itinerary, which takes you deep into their territory and can be modified to include as much of the wilderness as possible, giving you the best hope of getting near enough to catch a glimpse.

 The Canada Lynx is another rare but worthwhile sight.
 The silver-grey hue of the coat gives them the perfect ambush on any prey, which it’s able to track with incredible skill, and some have even been seen which are a shade of blue.
 Take The Great Ice Bear Adventure itinerary to get to Canada’s most northerly reaches, where you’re most likely to find them.
 You can take a few days out from your search for polar bear to try tracking them down.

 Head south into the United States to spot the bobcat in the country’s wildest landscapes.
 This cat doesn’t rely on forests, and is well suited to rugged desert terrain as well.
 The feline is fast, a good climber and is extremely well-hidden by its coat.
-Taking a hike through the Grand Canyon on the Classic Grand Canyon and the South West itinerary will give you a good chance to see one, though you can at least be guaranteed a sighting of the canyon.
+Taking a hike through the Grand Canyon on the Immersive Grand Canyon and the South West itinerary will give you a good chance to see one, though you can at least be guaranteed a sighting of the canyon.
 However, many of the United States itineraries can be adapted to seeing these animals, whose habitat stretches over much of the country.

 Continue into Central America to see the margay, which boasts a dazzling coat.
 These slick carnivores scuttle through the trees at amazing speeds.
 In fact, they’re the only the cat that can climb down trees face first.
 As well as some of the region’s most fascinating creatures, the Rainforest, Ruins and Reefs itinerary through Guatemala and Belize will take you deep into the margay’s jungles.
 You can occasionally see them leaping after monkeys and birds at amazing heights above you.